See the detailed specifications with the manual for our advanced imaging camera.

 Select the 32-bit or 64-bit driver from the drivers folder

-Click "OK" then "Next" then accept and install the camera driver
+Click "OK", "Next" then accept and install the camera driver

 ArtemisCapture with the High Resolution CameraLaunch ArtemisCapture to display the image and controls.
 The "File" menu is used to save the last image, the "Camera" menu connects the camera if it is not done automatically, and the "Colour" menu should be set to "Raw".
 The icons under the menus launch a single exposure or continuous loop exposures.
 The three remaining icons open the Exposure, Display and Cooler tabs.
 IMPORTANT: Zoom out to see the green outline of the full CCD.